top of page

 • always thinking of ways to contribute to the organization

-• are able to catch all messages that Danny has been sending without missing any thing
+• can catch all messages that Danny has been sending without missing any thing

 • have an efficient method of doing tasks